Some links in this post may be affiliate links

 Should you choose to take your Felt Bush outdoors, gradually acclimate it and place it in a shaded place to avoid scorching.

-Kalanchoe beharensis flourishes in average warmth of 16-260C.
+Kalanchoe beharensis thrives in a warmth of 16-260C.
 The sudden change in temperature between day and night is excellent for this succulent as it mimicks its natural environment.

-Keep it away from drafts coming from windy doors and windows, AC units, heat sources and others to prevent sudden changes in temperature which can result in reduced growth and leaf drop.
+Keep it away from sources of drafts like windy doors and windows, AC units, heat sources, radiators, heating units and others, to prevent sudden temperature changes which can result in reduced growth, wilting, yellowing and leaf drop.

-Elephant's Ear Kalanchoe has no need for extra humidity.
-Average humidity of 50-55% is adequate for this plant.
-Ensure that there is good air circulation to prevent fungal infestations.
+Elephant's Ear Kalanchoe has no need for extra humidity; a humidity of 50-55% is adequate for this plant.
+Ensure good air circulation to prevent fungal infestations.

-Stop feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and eventual death of the plant.
+Stop feeding in fall and winter as growth is minimal at this time and feeding at this time can lead to fertilizer burn and eventual death of the plant.

-The best potting mix for Kalanchoe beharensis is a well-draining, sandy, or gritty soil that does not become soggy.
+The best potting mix for Kalanchoe beharensis is a well-draining, sandy, or gritty soil which does not become soggy.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mix is ideal for this plant.
+A Cactus and succulents mix is ideal for this plant.

-Repot your Elephant's Ear Kalanchoe only when it becomes pot-bound.
+Repot Elephant's Ear Kalanchoe at the beginning of the growing season, only when it becomes pot-bound.
 Use a shallow rather than a deep pot as the plant has a shallow root system.

 The pot should be only 1 size larger than the current one.
 Make sure that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot.

 A clay pot is preferable as it is porous which allows the soil to dry out faster, preventing it from becoming soggy.
-Take a look at these terracotta pots with saucer on Amazon.
+Check out these terracotta pots with saucer on Amazon.

 Pruning Kalanchoe beharensis involves: